patbenatar/rbexy/README.md

 #### Attributes

-Text and expressions can be provides as attributes:
+Text and expressions can be provided as attributes:

 ```jsx
 <div class="myClass" id={dynamic_id}></div>